 Agnes later returned to Edinburgh and is buried in the Canongate Kirkyard.

-Another connection to Robert Burns is Robert Fergusson, a young poet who was writing poetry in Scots, the dialect of Scotland, at a time when it was deeply unfashionable to do so.
+Another connection to Robert Burns is Robert Fergusson, a young poet who was writing poetry in Scots, the language of Scotland, at a time when it was deeply unfashionable to do so.

 It was Fergusson who encouraged Burns to break away from writing in English and to adopt his 'mither tongue' in his writing.
 When Fergusson died at the tragically young age of just 24, Burns was moved to commemorate his friend by commissioning the original grave stone in the Canongate Kirkyard where Fergusson was buried.